MarcusKlaus/CalculateEpsilon/README.md

 release date (code version 1_0): 2020-03-26
 last update: (code version 1_1) 2020-11-11

-Please note: This code has been revised in response to reviewer comments; see https://bg.copernicus.org/preprints/bg-2020-327/
-Please use the latest version "CalcEpsilon1_1.R"

-Please don't hesitate to contact me for any questions or if you find errors in the code!

-Please note: There is no golden standard method for estimating epsilon in running waters results are sensitive to many parameters, and must always be quality checked!

-For use with different ADV, the code needs to be adjusted

-The script consistes of four parts:
+The code consistes of four parts:
 (1) load directories / boundary data
 (2) load functions
 (3) process data
 (4) Quality check

-METHOD
+# Please note
+This code has been revised in response to reviewer comments; see https://bg.copernicus.org/preprints/bg-2020-327/ Please use the latest version "CalcEpsilon1_1.R"

+There is no golden standard method for estimating epsilon in running waters results are sensitive to many parameters, and must always be quality checked!

+For use with different ADV system, the code needs to be adjusted

+Please don't hesitate to contact me for any questions or if you find errors in the code!

+# Method
-Method is described in detail in
+The method is described in detail in
 Vingiani, F., Durighetto, N, Klaus, M., Schelker, J., Labasque, T. and Botter, W.: Evaluatingstream CO2 outgassing via Drifting and Anchored chambers:results of a Flume experiment.
 Biogeosciences Discussions https://bg.copernicus.org/preprints/bg-2020-327/ .